 Pursuant to rules adopted by the SEC, we have elected to provide access to our proxy materials over the Internet.
-We have sent a Notice of Internet Availability of Proxy Materials, together with a proxy card, to our stockholders of record as of October 16, 2017.
-Instructions on how to access proxy materials over the Internet or to request a printed copy may be found in the Notice of Internet Availability.
-In addition, you may request to receive future proxy materials in printed form by mail or electronically.
-Your election to receive future proxy materials by mail or electronically will remain in effect until you terminate such election.
+We have sent a Notice of Internet Availability of Proxy Materials, together with a proxy card, to our stockholders of record as of the close of business on October 15, 2019.
+Instructions on how to access proxy materials over the Internet or to request a printed copy of the proxy materials may be found in the Notice of Internet Availability of Proxy Materials.
+In addition, you may request to receive future proxy materials in printed form by mail.
+Your election to receive future proxy materials by mail will remain in effect until you terminate such election and ask to receive future proxy materials electronically.